geokrety/geokrety-website/tests-qa/README.md

 Note: qa-tests depends on `GK_DEVEL` environment variable which activates some special quick access functions to be used only in tests.

-Warning: Runnin qa-tests will empty your database!
+Warning: Running qa-tests will empty your database!

 The simplest way is to use the `Makefile` to launch all tests
 ```bash